 Beyond p-values: Utilizing Multiple Estimates to Evaluate Evidence

 Recent events in psychological science have prompted concerns within the discipline regarding research practices and ultimately the validity and reproducibility of published reports.
 One often discussed matter is over-reliance, abuse, and potential hacking of p-values produced by frequentist null hypothesis significance testing (NHST), as well misinterpretations of NHST results (Gigerenzer, 2004; Ioannidis, 2005; Simmons, Nelson, & Simonsohn, 2011).
-We agree with these concerns and believe that many before us have voiced sound, generally accepted opinions on potential remedies, such as a focus on effect sizes (Cumming, 2008; Lakens, 2013; Maxwell, Lau, & Howard, 2015; Nosek, 2012).
+We agree with these concerns and believe that many before us have voiced sound, generally accepted opinions on potential remedies, such as an increased focus on effect sizes (Cumming, 2008; Lakens, 2013; Maxwell, Lau, & Howard, 2015; Nosek, 2012).
 However, other suggestions have been met with less enthusiasm, including a recent article by Benjamin et al. (2017) advocating that researchers should begin thinking only of p-values less than .005 as "statistically significant", thus changing alpha levels to control Type I error rates.
+Additionally, P&P (2016) promote the use of fluctuating alpha levels as a function of sample size to assist with these errors.
 We argue it is not the p-value that needs to be rethought when seeking evidence, but rather what that p-value can tell you in relation to other indicators.
 While NHST and p-values may have merit, researchers have a wealth of other statistical tools available to them.
 We believe that improvements may be made to the sciences as a whole when individuals become aware of the tools available to them and how these methods may be used in combination to strengthen understanding and conclusions.

 Herein, we have chosen three methodologies to focus on: NHST, Bayes Factor comparisons, and Observation Oriented Modeling.
 We hope that by discussing these methodologies in terms of a simple statistical analysis researchers will be able to easily compare and contrast methodologies.
 For this discussion, it is important to understand their historical background, procedural steps, and limitations, which are outlined below.
 After this discussion, we describe a simulation study comparing methodologies and alpha criteria, and end with a potential implication for researchers.